Apereo-Learning-Analytics-Initiative/Larissa/README.md

 The location of the properties file is  determined by the value of the context-parameter _lrs.config_, relative to location of the webapp folder.

-Note that you cannot currently configure credentials to connect to CouchDB.
-This probably makes it a bad idea to connect to a non-localhost instance!

 ## xAPI Coverage

 ### General